Patreeky-2011/Mergesort-with-multithreading/comp2002-os-mergesort/README.md

 ## Reflection and Self Assessment

 #### Challenges during development
 During the software development phase, our only challenges were a lack of c89 compliance, understanding mergesort nuances, and a logic synchronisation error between functions.
-When we required more knowledge of mergesort during development, we watched youtube videos (attached in sources) and used the resources on the assingment description page to gain a more comprehensive understanding.
+When we required more knowledge of mergesort during development, we watched youtube videos (attached in sources) and used the resources on the assignment description page to gain a more comprehensive understanding.

+During this process, one piece of information that clicked with me was realising how the sequential mergesort algorithm recursively sorts the left subarray first and then the right subarray.
+By visualising the recursion tree, I had enough information to accurately code the mergesort() and merge() algorithms.

 The code was intially non-compliant with c89, resulting in errors such as: